Digital differential analyzer: Theory

 Where Δx causes y to be added to (or subtracted from) S, Δy causes y to be incremented (or decremented), and ΔS is caused by an overflow (or underflow) of the S accumulator.
 Both registers and the three Δ signals are signed values.
 Initial conditions for the problem can be loaded into both y and S prior to beginning integration.
+Other more refined methods such as Heun or Runge-Kutta and implicit Euler can be implemented but are way more hardware expensive.

 This produces an integrator approximating the following equation: